Propaganda (2012 film)

 Propaganda is a 2012 New Zealand documentary, propaganda or mockumentary film directed by Slavko Martinov.
-It takes the view of the North Korean government and describes western media and culture as purely forms of propaganda.
+It presents itself from the perspective of the North Korean government, portraying Western media and culture as forms of propaganda.
 Before its first official appearance at a film festival (IDFA) in November 2012, it appeared on YouTube as part of a social experiment, where it was presented as a genuine North Korean propaganda movie.
-This was revealed as a hoax when the movie was submitted to film festivals by the director.
+The hoax was revealed when the director submitted the film to festivals under his own name.